 Three ways to try this:

 - No-code, no signup.
 Open the ID Converter playground and paste any handle, ID, or profile URL.
-Useful for one-off lookups and for verifying that a specific account exists before you write any code.
+Useful for one-off lookups and for confirming an account exists before you write any code.

 - API key.
 Sign up at api.sorsa.io, drop your key into the

 ApiKeyheader, and the Python examples above run as-is.
-The Starter plan at $49/month covers 10,000 requests, enough for most batch conversion jobs. - Already on the official X API?
-See our migration guide for a side-by-side endpoint mapping and a sample migration plan.
+The Starter plan is $49/month for 10,000 requests, enough for most batch conversion jobs, and the flat 20 requests per second applies on every plan. - Already on the official X API?
+The migration guide maps each official endpoint to its Sorsa equivalent, and our overview of Twitter API alternatives covers the tradeoffs.

-The full API reference documents every endpoint, parameter, and response field for the four utility endpoints covered here plus 34 others.
+The full API reference documents every parameter and response field for the three conversion endpoints here, plus the rest of the 40-endpoint API.

 What is a Twitter (X) user ID?

-A user ID is a unique 64-bit integer assigned to an X account at creation.
+A Twitter user ID is a unique 64-bit integer assigned to an X account when it is created.
 It is permanent: it cannot be changed, transferred, or reassigned.
-Unlike the username (handle), which can be edited at any time, the user ID stays attached to the same account for the lifetime of that account.
+Unlike the username (handle), which can be edited at any time, the user ID stays attached to the same account for the lifetime of that account, which is why developers use it as the stable key for any account reference.

-How do I find my own Twitter user ID?
+How do you find your own Twitter user ID?

 The X interface does not display your user ID anywhere.
-To find it, paste your handle or profile URL into a converter like the Sorsa ID Converter, or send a request to a lookup endpoint.
-You can also download your X data archive, which includes your user ID in the account metadata.
+To find it, paste your handle or profile URL into a converter such as the Sorsa ID Converter, or send your handle to a lookup endpoint.
+You can also download your X data archive from account settings, which includes your user ID in the account metadata.

 Can a Twitter user ID change?

-No. The user ID is assigned at account creation and is permanent for the lifetime of the account.
-Renaming the account, changing the display name, switching email addresses, or even being suspended and then reinstated does not change the user ID.
-The only way the relationship between a handle and an ID changes is when the handle itself is changed and the old handle becomes available for someone else to claim.
+No. A Twitter user ID is assigned at account creation and is permanent for the life of the account.
+Renaming the account, changing the display name, switching email addresses, or being suspended and then reinstated does not change the user ID.
+The only thing that changes is the link between a handle and an ID, which shifts when the handle itself is changed and the old handle becomes available for someone else to claim.

 Why are some Twitter user IDs short and others very long?

-X assigned sequential integer IDs to early accounts (which is why Jack Dorsey's account is 12) and only migrated user IDs to the Snowflake 64-bit format around 2020.
-Accounts created before the migration have short, low IDs.
-Accounts created after the migration have 19-digit Snowflake IDs that encode a creation timestamp in the upper bits.
+X assigned short, sequential integer IDs to early accounts, which is why Jack Dorsey's account is 12, and only switched user IDs to the 64-bit Snowflake format in February 2016.
+Accounts created before that switch have short, low IDs.
+Accounts created after it have long Snowflake IDs, around 18 to 19 digits, that encode a creation timestamp in the upper bits.

-Can I decode a registration date from a user ID?
+Can you decode a registration date from a user ID?

-For accounts created after the Snowflake migration around 2020, yes: shift the ID right by 22 bits, add the Twitter epoch (1288834974657), and you get the creation timestamp in milliseconds.
-For older accounts with sequential pre-Snowflake IDs, no. You will need to fetch the profile and read the created_at field directly.
+For accounts created after the Snowflake switch in February 2016, yes: shift the ID right by 22 bits, add the Twitter epoch (1288834974657), and you get the creation timestamp in milliseconds.
+For older accounts with sequential pre-2016 IDs, no, because those IDs carry no embedded timestamp.
+In that case fetch the profile and read the created_at field directly.

 Is there a free Twitter ID converter that does not require an API key?

 Yes.
-The Sorsa ID Converter playground handles all three operations (handle to ID, ID to handle, profile URL to ID) in the browser without an API key or signup.
-It is intended for one-off lookups.
-For batch jobs, recurring pipelines, or anything that needs to run unattended, an API key is the better fit.
+The Sorsa ID Converter playground handles all three operations (handle to ID, ID to handle, profile URL to ID) in the browser with no API key and no signup, and it returns the profile so you can confirm the account.
+It is built for one-off lookups.
+For batch jobs, recurring pipelines, or anything that runs unattended, an API key is the better fit.

 How can developers convert thousands of usernames to IDs at scale?

-For high-volume conversions, the Sorsa API exposes three dedicated endpoints (/username-to-id, /id-to-username, /link-to-id) at a flat 1 request per conversion.
-On the Pro plan at $199/month for 100,000 requests, the per-conversion cost is around $0.002.
-Throughput is capped at 20 requests per second per API key, which is high enough that the bottleneck is usually your own code rather than the API.
-The batch Python pattern earlier in this article is what we use internally.
+For high-volume work, the Sorsa API exposes three conversion endpoints (/username-to-id, /id-to-username, /link-to-id) at a flat one request per conversion.
+On the Pro plan at $199/month for 100,000 requests, each conversion is about $0.002, roughly 5x cheaper than the official API's per-resource rate.
+Throughput is capped at 20 requests per second per key, high enough that your own code is usually the bottleneck, not the API.

 What is the difference between a user ID and a tweet ID?